RLlib: Industry-Grade, Scalable Reinforcement Learning#

 pip install "gymnasium[atari,accept-rom-license,mujoco]"

-This is all.
-You can now start coding against RLlib.
+This is all, you can now start coding against RLlib.
 Here is an example for running the PPO Algorithm on the

 Taxi domain.